If you are worried about a horse's health, contact Project Hope Horse Welfare Victoria (PHHWV) immediately on 1300 881 606

 Learn more about body scoring and managing a horse weight.

-Humane destruction is possibly the least discussed topic of horse ownership, and is by far the most sensitive subject.
-Even so, every horse
+Humane destruction is possibly the least discussed topic of horse ownership.
+Euthanasia is often be the most compassionate and kindest

-It is difficult to accept death at any time, it is of course very painful, knowing how to prepare and manage it is really important.
+It is difficult to accept death at any time.
+It can be painful and traumatic, therefore knowing how to prepare and manage such a situation is very important.
 Learn more about farewelling your horse.